mir4ef/mea2n/README.md

 # (M)EAN Stack with Angular 2+ Starter

-This is a starting point for (M)EAN stack applications (with Angular 2+ and `http/2`).
+This is a starting point for (M)EAN stack applications (with Angular 2+).
 MongoDB drivers are not setup as part of this boilerplate, but can easily be added (with `mongoose` or some other package).
 The idea is to have a setup to get you up and running quickly and to be database agnostic.
 You can easily add a database driver that fits your needs.

 ## TL;DR

 You need:

 1. [NodeJS](https://nodejs.org/) v6.9.0+
-2. [Angular CLI](https://cli.angular.io) v1.0.0+ (`npm install -g @angular/cli`)
+1. [Angular CLI](https://cli.angular.io) v1.0.0+ (`npm install -g @angular/cli`)

 Run the app:

 1. Generate certs and place them inside `/server/certs`.
 Generate certs by running this in your terminal `openssl req -x509 -newkey rsa:4096 -keyout ng2-development.key -out ng2-development.pem -days 365`.
 If the folder `certs` doesn't exist, create it.
-2. Run `npm install`
+1. Run `npm install`
-3. Run `npm run build`
+1. Run `npm run build`
-4. Start the server with*:
+1. Start the server with*:

     ```bash
     NODE_ENV="development" SECRET="supersecret" CERTPHRASE="your.cert.password" node server.js